Why Central Oregon Is the Best Place to Stargaze in Oregon

 Dee Wright Observatory

-Night skies from Pine Mountain Observatory
+Pine Mountain Observatory at night.

 Pine Mountain Observatory Near Bend